txt/se17/README.md

 SE is an <u>**experimental discipline**</u>
 where engineers are always testing  trade offs between what they want and  what they need and  what they've got.
-So:

-- programmers build one system
-- engineers explore many alternatives to learn which one is (currently) the best to implement/maintain/enhance.

 It is easy to check if you are working with  such an  engineering.
 Just ask them to
 make and